-Haredi (and in their own way even more modern Orthodox) parents willingly and willfully sacrifice their children’s welfare and happiness in order to do what they believe G-d wants.
+Haredi parents willingly and willfullly sacrifice their children’s sons’ welfare and happiness in order to do what they believe G-d wants.
 In Proverbs we are instructed to: “Educate the child according to his way … ”חנוך לנער על פי דרכו (Proverbs/משלי 22:6).
-And yet we ignore this clear directive and condemn tens of thousands of children to lives of frustration and underachievement in order to appease a G-d who abhors such an approach to child rearing.
+And yet we ignore this clear directive and legally consign tens of thousands of children to lives of frustration and underachievement in order to appease a G-d who abhors such an approach to child rearing.

-Even the average kids – the non-geniuses who are forced to struggle and compete in a curriculum designed for a particular kind of genius – how can they find peace and satisfaction knowing they will never amount to anything on the track to which they have been consigned, while not being given any opportunity to engage in more satisfying and remunerative vocations?
+Even the average kids – the non-geniuses who are forced to struggle and compete in a curriculum designed for a particular kind of genius – how can they find peace and satisfaction knowing they will never amount to anything on the Torah track, while not being given any opportunity to engage in more satisfying and remunerative vocations?

-Yes, Molech is alive and well, thriving in the Jewish world as parents blindly sacrifice their boys (and girls) to a G-d they do not understand and who does not desire their human sacrifices.
+Yes, Molech is alive and well, thriving in the Jewish world as parents blindly sacrifice their boys to a G-d they do not understand and who does not desire human sacrifices.